JKBero/Makers-Notes/Job_Hunt.md

 they can book many interviews in the same week, so if you feel too much pressure let them know and focus on the jobs that you like the most!

+* Daniel A:*

+I'm only a couple of weeks into my first role, but I've found there isn't an overbearing expectation on me.
+I'm having to pick up a new framework (Angular) so have spent all my time so far working through tutorials and building small projects.